 Do IQ scores vary around the world?

 This, as you might imagine, is a very controversial topic.
 IQ testing alone is a source of controversy as people constantly debate how to measure all the various facets that make up a person’s intelligence.
 That said, some scientists have spent time trying to record IQ test scores from around the world, the most notable being the work of controversial English psychologist Richard Lynn.
 While his work has many opponents, it’s one of the few publicly available sources of information on the subject, and you can see more of those scores on our IQ score range page.
 For what it’s worth, the average IQ score in the United States from Lynn’s work was a 98, two points below the global average.
-Hong Kong and Singapore tied for within his research with an average IQ score of 108.
+Hong Kong and Singapore tied for first within his research with an average IQ score of 108.

 What does my IQ score mean?